Last updated on May 16th, 2019

 For more information on K-1 visa holders and social security numbers, visit our page, “Can I Get a Social Security Number with a Fiance Visa?”

 If you file your I-765 immediately upon entry, and processing times are speedy (about 45 days), you will still only have roughly 45 days to find and gain employment before your authorization expires along with your visa.
-The filing fee for the I-765 is currently $380.
-In the best case scenario, you will be paying $380 to work a little over a month, assuming you find employment immediately.

 For the above reasons, most K-1 Visa holders choose to wait until they file for adjustment of status (Form I-485) to apply for work authorization.